reunu/tech-reference/states/README.md

 - **Hibernating**
   - Lowest power state
   - Only wake-up circuitry active
-  - Can be woken via NFC field detection or by pulling both brakes for 10s
+  - Can be woken by pulling both brakes for 10s (monitored by nRF chip)

 - **Booting**
   - Transitional state during system startup